CHSIVASANTHOSH/rename_and_move_files.sh-in-remote-machine/README.md

 #              "3gpp_3D_UMA_NLOS_M_512_velo500*.mat".
 The files are renamed sequentially starting
 #              from a specified number and are moved to a new directory called "changedfiles".
 # Usage: ./rename_and_move_files.sh
-# Author: Your Name
+# Author: chadalvada sivasanthosh
-# Date: YYYY-MM-DD
+# Date: 17-06-2024

 # Define SSH connection parameters
 remoteUser="admins"                              # Username for SSH connection
-remoteHost="10.171.9.236"                        # Hostname or IP address of the remote server remoteFolderPath="/home/admins/CP-OFDM_OTFS_5G_turbo/sftp1/3GPPChannelModels"  # Path to the target directory on the remote server changedFilesFolderPath="${remoteFolderPath}/changedfiles"  # Path to the directory for renamed files
+remoteHost="10.171.xx.xxx"                        # Hostname or IP address of the remote server remoteFolderPath="/home/admins/CP-OFDM_OTFS_5G_turbo/sftp1/3GPPChannelModels"  # Path to the target directory on the remote server changedFilesFolderPath="${remoteFolderPath}/changedfiles"  # Path to the directory for renamed files